 Projects per year

 Originally from Sydney, I lived in India and Canberra, but grew up in Melbourne.
 My interest in Spanish language and culture dates from 1988 when I started learning the language privately before travelling throughout Spain in 1989-90.
 I became interested in Catalan culture through friends and, as part of my B.A. at La Trobe University, I studied history, Spanish and Catalan language and literature.
 Thanks to several grants from the Australian and Catalan governments, I was able to study in Barcelona, where I lived on and off for several years whilst completing my PhD.
 I returned to Australia in 1999 and since then have taught in the Spanish and Latin American Studies, Literary Studies and Global Studies majors at La Trobe and Monash Universities.
-In recognition for my work in Spanish and Latin American Studies in 2016 I was elected President of the Association of Iberian and Latin American Studies of Australasia.
+In recognition for my work in Catalan, Spanish and Latin American Studies in 2016 I was elected President of the Association of Iberian and Latin American Studies of Australasia (2016-2019) and, in 2021, a Fellow of the Australian Academy of Humanities.

 My research interests focus on two broad areas: Spanish and Catalan Studies and Crime fiction as a form of world literature.